Surface Water Management Utility Business Plan

 We Value Public Input

 We began work in August 2017 on the Utility Business Plan.
 In January and February 2018, we asked you, our ratepayers, to weigh in on how your utility charges are spent.
 Thank you to all who shared your feedback.
-We are now in the final stages and expect the Utility Business Plan to be complete in May 2018.
+We are now in the final stages and expect the Utility Business Plan to be complete in fall 2018.

 Why We Need a Plan As a stormwater utility, SWM provides a variety of services for ratepayers to keep people safe and to keep our rivers, lakes, streams, and Puget Sound healthy.
 This includes direct services, such as drainage complaint response, inspection and maintenance of drainage facilities, and technical advice for property owners.
 We also provide programs to meet state and federal mandates, such as water quality monitoring and salmon recovery planning.